-- 2.2 Solar access and natural ventilation
+- 2.1 Size and layout of dwellings - 2.2 Solar access and natural ventilation

 The elements within this sub-section promote internal dwelling spaces that are well-proportioned, functional and integrated with gardens and outdoor space.
 These attributes contribute to occupant amenity and support climate responsive dwellings that are comfortable throughout the year.